HarrieV8/MMM-SeaConditions/README.md

 # MMM-SeaConditions
 A MagicMirror² module for displaying sea conditions.

+This version gives sea surface temperatures for a given location, but in the future I may include other conditions like waves, air temperature and wind.

+a graph with conditions for a week, including three days forecast and trend analysis

 See the [wiki page](https://github.com/Dennis-Rosenbaum/MMM-Template/wiki) for an in depth overview of how to get started.